 What Hotel Guests Can Do Too

 The biggest threat of infection from COVID-19 is through person-to-person contact.
-With that said, using the bedding, bath towels, and soap in your room is quite safe.
+With that said, experts agree that using the bedding, bath towels, and soap in your room is quite safe.
 There is always the possibility of infection from these items, but the CDC confirms that it’s remote.
 As part of the SafeStay guidelines, hotels are washing all linens in the warmest water possible and drying them thoroughly before delivering them to guest rooms.

 Aside from being and smelling a bit cleaner, you probably won’t notice much of a difference in your own hotel room.
 Public spaces will be another matter, however.
 Many hotels are closing or heavily limiting the use of pools, gyms, conference centers, and breakfast buffets.
 It’s best to call ahead or check with reception on arrival for an update on what’s open and what isn’t.
 If you decide to hit the fitness center, pool, or hot tub, aim for off-peak hours when you won’t be sharing the space with many other guests.
 Expect hotels that usually tout free breakfast bars to have replaced them with grab-and-go options to keep guests from lingering.